amosyuen/ha-tplink-deco/README.md

 Config is done in the HA integrations UI.

+The login credentials **MUST** be the deco **owner** credentials and the username should be left as **admin**.
+Manager credentials will **NOT** work.

+Also whenever the owner logs in, all other sessions for the owner will be logged out.
+So if you log in with the owner credentials in the mobile app, it will cause the integration to be logged out, sometimes resulting in 403 errors.
+Since the integration has built in retry on auth errors, the integration will re-login, but that will logout your mobile app login session.

-The login credentials must be the deco **owner** credentials and the username should be left as **admin**.
-Manager credentials will not work.
-Also when this integration is logged in, all other sessions for the owner will be logged out.
-Recommend that you create a separate manager account with full permissions to manage the router manually and use the owner credentials only for this integration.
+Recommend that you create a separate manager account with full permissions to manage the router manually in the mobile app and use the owner credentials only for this integration.
+If you need to use the owner account to do some manual management, recommend disabling this integration temporarily.

 ### Disable new entities